 They could, as a general rule based on the doctrine of necessity.
 But arrangements could also vary by region, community, or individual relationships.
 Sometimes, large property owners (such as on ranches, farms, etc.) even provide permission for resources, such as water, to be used.
 The arrangements...Read more »

 A year ago i was put on short term then long term and ssi.
 June of this year, i was told by doctors my arm and hand would never work again.
 So most likely i will lose my job.
 Can i claim on my insurance i had and insurance my company had on me, like AD&D?

 If you could repost or add categories, add Social Security and Public Benefits.
 You are correct in selecting Personal Injury, but you would probably get more meaningful input from an attorney who handles Social Security disability matters.
 Good luck

 Was there a crash?
 If not no problem.
 Even if there was, I don't see a problem under most scenarios.
 Rates only go up if the driver is at fault in causing the collision, if there was one.
 The question of fault has nothing to do with the license.

 Just received a letter from the insurance company saying:

 ""We have minimum limit policies 30/60 and unless the counters are more reasonable for me to extend another offer I could be bidding against myself.
-You can call me and we can discuss the claims and if a more reasonable counter is...
+You can call me and we can discuss the claims and if a more reasonable...
 Read more »